 For our initial recruiting push, we hosted a livestream on Twitch where we introduced Design Labs and facilitated a live usability test on a new feature aimed toward content creators.

-Most notably, Design Labs helps prove design's return on investment, showing the power of intentional research and collaboration.
+Most notably, Design Labs helps prove design's return on investment, showing the power of intentional research and collaboration in the product discovery process.